knadh/tg-archive/README.md

 **tg-archive** is a tool for exporting Telegram group chats into static websites, preserving chat history like mailing list archives.

+**IMPORTANT:** I'm no longer actively maintaining or developing this tool.
+Can review and merge PRs (as long as they're not massive and are clearly documented).

 ## Preview
 The [@fossunited](https://tg.fossunited.org) Telegram group archive.